TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

     // Start the DMA.
     // --snip--

-    // Swap the buffer so that we prepare the next buffer,
+    // Point to the other buffer, so that we'll
+    // prepare the other buffer while tbe
-    // while this one is being sent. curr = !curr;
+    // previous one is being sent.
+    curr = !curr;
 }
 ```